nokola/rustycan/README.md

 # Rustycan
 **WARNING: DO NOT USE YET - experimental work in progress.** Expect tons of breaking changes, often.

 Rustycan is a powerful UI framework for Rust, designed to make it easier than ever to create UIs and update existing UIs for games or apps.
 Rustycan support immediate-like and retained mode UIs.
+It's built to work on top of existing UI frameworks (such as egui, druid, html) to avoid reinventing things that other frameworks do well.
+What Rustycan adds on is easy control creation, a powerful and intuitive layout (even for immediate mode frameworks where layout is hard), and developer ergonomics.

+Rustycan aims to achieve the above goals by being a part syntactic sugar on top of other frameworks except for layout which Rustycan controls on its own.
+This allows to remove the "lock" on a specific frameworks and pick the one that works best for the specific scenario.

+TODO: add architecture UI chart

 It features a variety of advanced effects, including blur, frosted glass, shaders, and animation, as well as accessibility features and the ability to easily style and extend the framework.
 Additionally, Rustycan supports hot reload, themes, and native controls, allowing for cross-platform development on Android, iOS, Windows, Linux, and the web.
 It relies on existing frameworks for rendering to achieve its goal of providing developers with an ergonomic and intuitive experience.